FauconFan/mdbook-cmdrun/README.md

 Also the working directory is the directory where the pattern was found (not root).
 The command invoked must take no inputs (stdin is not used), but a list of command lines arguments and must produce output in stdout, stderr is ignored.

-As of July 2023 runs on Windows platforms via using the `cmd` shell!
+As of July 2023, mdbook-cmdrun runs on Windows platforms using the `cmd` shell!

 ## Examples